TeamMacLean/pmeth/README.md

 Each method returns a new permutation.

-There are currently two mutation methods and one recombination method, which can be used as follows:
+There are currently three mutation methods and one recombination method, which can be used as follows:

 ```ruby
 PMeth.chunk_mutate(a)